ONIZU IconONIZU Text

 Mind - Simple can be beautiful and convey the intent.
 Achieving such effective simplicity requires a state of ease with one’s inner-self.
 Hard to achieve it with a restless, resentful mind.

 Character - The elegance here is not in opulence, but in subtlety.
 Though Kanso encourages simplicity, it does not necessarily mean creating an understated tone.
 One can still make a bold statement with a design while keeping it simple.
+Don’t confuse simple with easy.
+It takes work to reach there.
+Designing simple requires effort.

 This element of traditional Japanese design philosophy relates well with the modern ‘less is more’ approach.